MassimoTascone/-restaurant-css-framework/README.md

 ![screenshot of the page pc](assets/img/screenshotL.png)

 Fictive Restaurant's page made  with Boostrap 4 and sass.
+[Check it out](https://massimotascone.github.io/restaurant-css-framework/index.html) and yes he IS responsive. ;)

 ## What I had to do